 Failed Vasectomy Compensation Claims

-A vasectomy is a relatively simple operation, but unfortunately errors can and do happen, and this can lead to serious consequences.
-If you have suffered following a failed vasectomy, contact the specialist solicitors at JMW and we can help you access the compensation you deserve for the suffering caused.
+A vasectomy is a relatively simple operation but unfortunately, errors can and do happen, which can lead to serious consequences.
+If you have suffered due to a failed vasectomy, the specialist solicitors at JMW can help you access the compensation you deserve for the suffering caused.

 JMW Solicitors has one of the most experienced and respected clinical negligence teams in the UK.
 We have dealt with many vasectomy claims and have the expertise needed to ensure you have every chance of success.

-Our team is headed by leading clinical negligence lawyer Eddie Jones and a number of our team are members of the Law Society's specialist panel for clinical negligence.
-Several are also members of the Action against Medical Accidents (AvMA) solicitors' panel.
+Our team is headed by leading clinical negligence lawyer Eddie Jones, and members of the team are part of the Law Society’s specialist panel of medical negligence solicitors and the Action against Medical Accidents (AvMA) solicitors panel.

-We are able to deal with cases using a no win, no fee agreement where appropriate.
-If after talking to us you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.
+We are able to handle cases using a no win, no fee agreement where appropriate.
+If after talking to us you decide not to take matters further, you have no obligation to do so and you will not be charged for our initial advice session.